 There are many options out there for obtaining second chance auto financing for people with bad credit.
 However, what should be understood is that you most likely will need to make a large down payment, pay high interest rates, or both.
-The following is an exploration into how to get auto financing for buyers with bad credit.
+Below is a list of sources that can help you can approved for a second chance car loan with bad credit:

 Apply with Your Bank or Credit Union